 Create a positive feedback loop:

 Stuttering, clammy hands, butterflies in your stomach – all of these are common symptoms of stage fright.
 However, we can flip this system and use it to our advantage.
 Encourage your child to practice good posture, deep breathing, emphatic hand gestures, facial expression, and volume, as a way of releasing this pent-up energy productively.

 In his renowned book Tiny Habits: The Small Changes that Change Everything, BJ Fogg advises, “If you want to create long-term change, it’s best to start small.”.
-He suggests taking a behavior you want, make it tiny, find where it fits naturally in your life, and nurture its growth.
+He suggests taking a behavior you want, making it tiny, finding where it fits naturally in your life, and nurturing its growth.
 Moreover, instead of waiting until the week before an event, encourage your child to express his/her opinion, thoughts, and feelings to yourself and others as often as possible.

 Imagination is one of the most powerful tools.
-As anyone who has had a nightmare about stage fright, unfortunately, can relate to.
+Anyone who has had a nightmare about stage fright, unfortunately, can relate to.
 But using our mind’s eye to rehearse a great performance is an effective way to prepare for the real thing.
-Helping a child to visualize and imagine themselves successfully speaking in public is a fun way to motivate.
+Helping a child to visualize and imagine themselves successfully speaking in public is a fun way to motivate them.
 In addition, help your child by generating positive feelings about an event.